1979 National League Championship Series: Game 2

 In another extra inning affair, the Pirates beat the Reds 3–2 to earn a road sweep and send the series to Pittsburgh needing just one win in three home games to make the 1979 World Series.
 The starting pitchers were Jim Bibby for the Pirates and Frank Pastore for the Reds.

 Pastore helped himself with an RBI sacrifice fly to center in the bottom of the second that scored Dan Driessen.
 Driessen was aboard after singling and moving to third on a Ray Knight single.
+The Reds threatened in the bottom of the third when Dave Concepcion doubled with one out and George Foster walked.
+Concepcion tried to steal third, but was gunned out by Pirate catcher Ed Ott.
+Johnny Bench popped out to end the threat.

-In the top of the third, Tim Foli and Dave Parker led off with singles.
-Willie Stargell followed with a base hit to right, but he rounded first base too far and Reds right fielder Dave Collins threw behind him.
-Stargell was caught in a rundown and retired.
-Foli, however, surprisingly stayed at third instead of trying to score while Stargell was in the rundown.
-John Milner was walked intentionally, loading the bases, and Bill Madlock beat out a double-play grounder to score Foli with the tying run.
+In the top of the fourth, Tim Foli and Dave Parker led off with singles.
+Willie Stargell followed with a drive to the left field wall over Foster's head in left.
+Foli, however, only made it to third base as he was running cautiously in case the ball was caught (and, subsequently, Parker only made it to second).
+Stargell, however, rounded first and made it all the way to second, but with Parker occupying second, he was thrown out by Concepcion while trying to retreat back to first.
+With first base now open, John Milner was walked intentionally, loading the bases, and Bill Madlock beat out a double-play grounder to score Foli with the tying run.

 The Pirates took the lead in the fifth when Phil Garner sent a sinking liner towards Dave Collins in right that Collins attempted a shoestring catch on, much like his attempt in Game 1.
 Collins appeared to have caught the ball, but umpire Frank Pulli ruled he trapped it, giving Garner a base hit.
-Garner moved to second on a sacrifice bunt by Bibby and scored on a double by Foli.
-Bibby left after seven innings with discomfort in his neck, having held the Reds to four hits and the single run.
+Garner moved to second on a sacrifice bunt by Bibby (which Bibby almost beat out due to a bad throw by Knight) and scored on a double by Foli.